Movie Theater Sound: How does Dolby Digital work?

-This would be the status quote to the 70s.
+This would be the status quo from the 70s.
 Even when a studio made a magnetic 4 or 7 channel audio score for their film, only large theaters would invest in the technology to play back magnetic audio.
 In fact, many theaters would only have mono optical audio for their big screens!
 This is the environment where Dolby Stereo launched.

 Dolby Stereo used the space of a standard-width mono optical track to encode two discrete stereo channels that could be computed through matrix decoding into 4 channels.
 If the theater didn't support Dolby Stereo, the tracks would be backwards-compatible to either standard stereo or even all the way back to mono.
 This was a game changer as it meant a studio only needed to make one 35mm print for all theaters.

 Now that all theaters were using film that was capable of 4-channel surround sound, all they needed was an incentive to upgrade their equipment.
-That incentive would come from a little known and mostly forgotten indie film released in 1977:
+That incentive would come from a little known and mostly forgotten film released in 1977.

 Star Wars made full use of the 4 channel system, and it's stunning mixing quality led to many theaters upgrading.
 This was further pushed by THX certification, created by George Lucas, to set standards for quality of visual and audio playback in theaters.
 This led to a greater standardization of the movie going experience.